Gianik/recipe-web/README.md

     const pb = new PocketBase(process.env.PB_LINK);
     await pb.collection('users').delete(`${params.params.userId}`)

-    //The delete API is straghtforward you just need to specify the collection and call the delete function along with the id of the record that is to be deleted.
+    // The delete API is straghtforward you just need to specify the collection
+    // and call the delete function along with the id of the record that is to
+    // be deleted.
   ```

 <p align="left">(<a href="#readme-top">back to top</a>)</p>